-Advertising may be great for some, but it can also turn others away.
+Podcast ads may be great for some, but it can also turn others away; some users prefer listening to something else.
 Businesses need to find an original way to keep listeners engaged during their advertisements to avoid the audio advertising catch.

 Audio content may be changing, but it’s still old school.
 People still like to tune into the radio and are taking their time in their transition to more modern ways.
-However, the time will indeed come when we show preference to streaming devices.
+However, the time will indeed come when we show preference to streaming devices and podcast consumption.